-Screens should not be mounted where they could adversely restrict road user visibility and sight distance and adversely affect the operation of vehicles.
+Screens should not be mounted where they could adversely restrict road user visibility and sight distance and adversely affect the reasonably safe operation of vehicles.

-- Screens may be mounted on the top of temporary traffic barriers that separate two-way motor vehicle traffic. - Design of screens should be in accordance with Chapter 9 of "Roadside Design Guide," 4th Edition, 2011, AASHTO.
+- Screens may be mounted on the top of temporary traffic barriers that separate two-way motor vehicle traffic.
+Guidance: - Design of screens should be in accordance with Chapter 9 of AASHTO's "Roadside Design Guide" (see Section 1A.11).